 Yesterday was another good day in the polls for Mitt Romney — Real Clear Politics has Romney up about 0.7 viagra online

 points nationally — and Nate Silver thinks the post-debate surge doesn’t show any signs of waning.
 “So far, the evidence that Mr. Romney’s debate bounce is receding is a bit anecdotal,” he writes. [...]

 It’s a little bananas over here in the completely conceptual PB offices, but there will be some proper posting going on tomorrow.
 Pinky promise.

 Until then, some links for your perusal:

 Obama announces a drawdown to the war in Afghanistan, beginning with bringing 33,000 troops home this summer.
-Jose Antonio Vargas, a Pulitzer [...]
+Jose Antonio Vargas, a Pulitzer Prize-winning [...]

 Michelle Obama and Beyonce have teamed up for a campaign to promote wellness among young people.
-Much of the campaign has consisted of choreographed routines to gymified versions of Bey’s songs, and its existence is justified if for no other reason than the First Lady’s hitting her dougie the other day to root on [...]
+Much of the campaign has consisted of choreographed routines to gymified versions of Bey’s songs, and its existence is justified if for no other reason than the First Lady’s hitting her dougie the other day to root on some [...]

 A few weeks ago, Nicole, G.D., Joel and I sat down to chat about football, how much I hate it, and whether it’s rendering too many young men disabled, depressed and handicapped at young ages.
-(The convo was sparked by the news that Dave Duerson, a former NFL player and players’ [...]
+(The convo was sparked by the news that Dave Duerson, a former NFL player and players’ union [...]

 Via Resist Racism, we find this study linking strongly identify with blackness toward personal satisfaction: